Explore 20 journal writing topics that can help you start a healthy journaling habit.

 6. What Does Your Perfect Day Look Like?

 Describe your perfect day.
 Who do you spend it with?
 Where do you go?
 What activities do you engage in?
 Remember, with this journal idea, you don’t have to limit yourself with budgets or geographic restrictions.

-Your perfect day can be anywhere you want it to be, as long as you feel inspired by it.
-So take some time to reflect on what you truly enjoy doing, who you would enjoy doing it with, and what that would look like all wrapped up into a day.
+Your perfect day can be anywhere you want it to be, so take some time to reflect on what you truly enjoy doing, who you would enjoy doing it with, and what that would look like, all wrapped up into a day.

 7. What Superpower Would You Choose, and Why?

 Take some time to imagine what life would look like if you had a superpower.
-What power would you choose, if you could?
-Discuss this, then consider why you would want that power, and what you would do with it.
+What power would you choose if you could?
+Discuss this, then consider why you would want that power and what you would do with it.

 8. What Would You Change About Yourself or Your Life?

-9. What’s the Worst Thing that Happened to You In Middle School?
+9. What’s the Worst Thing That Happened to You in Middle School?

 Write about this event and how you felt at the time.
 Use vivid details to capture the feelings and emotions you faced.
 Then, discuss the life lessons you have learned from that scenario that help you as an adult.
 Remember, though middle school events seem life-altering to a junior high student, they often teach us about character and people, and those lessons help us as adults.